mcgarrah/mcgarrah.github.io/_posts/2024-08-14-java-jnlp-webui.md

 https://sourceforge.net/projects/portableapps/files/Java%20Portable/jPortable_8_Update_231_online.paf.exe/download *** likely works with 52.7.3 ***
 -->

-Pull down copies of these two files to your local system.
+Pull down copies of these two files to your local system someplace you can find them to install in the next steps.

+_**Note**_: There is something called the "Extended Support Release (ESR)" of Firefox that claimed to maintain support for plugins thru "Firefox-ESR 52.7.3 (32-bit)" along with "Oracle Java Version 8 Update 231" version that might also be supportable but I have not tested them.

 ## Install Software